 - vMix — Consider this option when you decide you’re ready to become a pro streamer.

-You might want to keep a close eye on Twitch Studio, Twitch’s proprietary streaming software that’s currently in open beta.
-For even more options, you should also check out Twitch’s streaming software suggestions.
+If you’re looking for a quick start on Twitch just to see if streaming is for you, try Twitch Studio, Twitch’s proprietary streaming software that’s currently in open beta.
+For even more options, check out Twitch’s streaming software suggestions.

 If you want to broadcast to other platforms besides Twitch simultaneously, you’ll need to enlist an additional software solution to your roster.

 Restream, the multistreaming software that integrates broadcasting, chat, and analytics, can help you out.
-It’s easy to set up, it starts off with a free plan, and it can be a valuable ally even if you become a Twitch Affiliate and are subject to the platform’s exclusivity clause.
+It’s easy to set up, free to use, and doesn’t require a download.
+We know what you’re thinking: you can’t do simultaneous broadcasts if you’re a Twitch Affiliate.
+Multistreaming is still a great way to get started on Twitch (you won’t become an Affiliate overnight anyway!), and it can be a valuable ally even after you become subject to the platform’s exclusivity clause.

 You there, traveler!
 The live streaming journey took you to Restream, meaning the prophecy is fulfilling itself.
 Only a chosen one can read this message, so we bless you with the ultra-powerful buffs and wish you luck on your glorious quest.
 Grab your 7-day free trial with Restream and a 25% discount on your first upgrade.
 May the force be with you!